Sustainable Gaps

 03

-Protect the proof
+Protect the records

 Keep engineering design, commercial figures, internal notes, and raw field imagery with the project team.